nimiq/tutorial/src/content/tutorial/6-gasless-transfers/7-usdc-permit/content.md

 # USDC with EIP-2612 Permit

-In Lesson 6 you built gasless USDT transfers using a custom meta-transaction approval.
+Earlier in this section you built gasless USDT transfers using a custom meta-transaction approval.
 USDC ships with a standardized approval flow called **EIP-2612 Permit**.
 This lesson explains what that standard changes, why it exists, and how to adapt the gasless pipeline you already wrote so that USDC transfers go through the same relay infrastructure.

 ---